A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics

 \begin{proof} It is clear that the jump chain is irreducible with period $L+1$.
 To show it is positive recurrent, we prove by contradiction.
-Suppose the jump chain is transient or null recurrent, then for any $x \in \mathbb{Z}_{+}$, we have
+Suppose the jump chain is transient or null recurrent, then by Theorem $1.8.5$ in \cite{norris1998markov}, for any $x \in \mathbb{Z}_{+}$,